Mary Styles Harris: Career

 Harris later became the Director of Genetic Services for the Georgia Department of Human Services, with the mandate of influencing public health policies in the state and across the nation.
-She served as director for three years after which she worked for two years as a project-coordinator of genetic screening of newborn infants, and an Assistant Professor at Morehouse College in 1978 and Atlanta College from 1980-1981.
+She served as director for three years after which she worked for two years as a project-coordinator of genetic screening of newborn infants, and an assistant professor at Morehouse College in 1978 and Atlanta College from 1980 to 1981.

 In 1987, Harris founded BioTechnical Communications, which creates audiovisual educational materials on health topics.
 Harris has produced television and radio shows, and hosts a call-in radio show, Journey To Wellness: African American Health Radio and developed a documentary, To My Sisters...
 A Gift For Life, focusing on breast cancer in African American Women.

 Personal life

-Harris married her husband Sidney Harris, a Morehouse graduate, shortly after she obtained her doctoral degree.
+Harris married Sidney Harris, a Morehouse graduate, shortly after she obtained her doctoral degree.
 They were both admitted to Cornell University and moved to Ithaca, New York where he had been accepted into a graduate engineering program and she worked at the university's genetics research center.
 Mary and Sidney Harris have one daughter.